liamwalsh1980/Milestone-Project-4/README.md

 I looked at using a ‘bike’ image to replace the word Bike from the logo title.
 Instead, I simply added a font awesome image of a bike to the end of the text logo.

-Several other font awesome images were used to show Customer Account, Shopping bag, services offered and certain fields within all products I.e., Rating star and product tag.
+Several other font awesome images were used to show Customer Account, Shopping cart, services offered and certain fields within all products I.e., Rating star and product tag.

 I used the noimage.png image in this project in case there was no available image for any product or service that is added to the site.
 This simply fills a gap to make sure good UX is maintained.